foss2serve/github-workflow-activity/01-setup/maintainer-setup.md

 __Assumptions__

-* You are signed into GitHub
+* You are signed into GitHub.

 __Instructions__